 Earl Grey Tea Cake

-If you follow me on Instagram, this cake is not a new cake for your eyes to behold.
-See, back in the day (read: a few months ago) when I was a dedicated food blogger I was baking & instagramming all at the same time & so when a cake first appeared in my feed it would quickly be followed up by a post & the recipe on here.
-That, sadly, doesn’t appear to be the case anymore.
-Nowadays I take more of a relaxed stance on the whole blogging thing.
-If the inspiration to write or bake something new is there, then I do; if it isn’t, then I don’t.
-It might sound like a cop-out to some, but this way I don’t put too much pressure on myself. & I am alll about that these days as I recently found at least 8 white hairs dotted in amongst all the black hairs on my head.
+If you follow me on Instagram, this Earl Grey Tea Cake is not new for your eyes to behold.
+Back in the day when I was a dedicated food blogger, a photo shared to my insta would have been quickly followed with recipe here.
+That sadly doesn’t appear to be the case anymore.
+Nowadays, I take more of a relaxed stance on the whole blogging thing.
+If the inspiration to write or bake isn’t there, I don’t push myself.
+It might result in a little less posting, but I’m trying to put less pressure on myself.
+Largely because I found several white hairs dotted around my head recently, and I’m only 24.
 Send help & hair dye.

-Not only did the bundt tin still have magical baking powers, but the cake was beyond perfection.
-Moist, fragrant, flavourful, & lathered in lemon icing, which is – in my opinion – the way all cakes should be.
-This is going to sound so ridiculous, but the cake really did actually taste like earl grey tea!
-Before putting the cake in the oven, I thought the end result would just have a slight hint of earl grey about it, but it turned out to be almost the exact opposite.
-This worked well for me, as I’m a big earl grey fan, but for those less enthusiastic about the flavour (cough, Boyfriend, cough) it was slightly overwhelming, so I’ve left notes in the recipe if you want a weaker taste.
+Not only did the bundt tin still have magical non-stick powers, but the cake was beyond perfection.
+Moist, fragrant, flavourful, & lathered in lemon icing.
+And it really did taste just like earl grey tea!
+I had thought there’d be just a hint of earl grey, but it’s actually quite strong.
+If you’re less of an earl grey fan, I’ve left notes in the recipe if you’d like a weaker flavour.

 - 3 cups plain flour

-- 1 cup + 2 tbsp salted butter, at room temperature
+- 1 cup + 2 tbsp salted butter, at room temp

 - 4 large eggs